 Where should we go for our photo session?

-You are looking for a location to host your pre engagement photo shoot or just for a family portrait session?
+You are looking for a location to host your engagement photo shoot, a photo session, or just for a family portrait?

 On the other hand, it could also be a place in a city (Twin Cities), with some authentic Building with character.
 Or it could be in an unexpected place that defines you, where you feel comfortable.
 For instance, on a rooftop!
 In an attraction park?
 Feel free to develop your creativity with an original photo session.